Mosquito Control Department

 Physical Control: Drainage ditches are created for areas with standing water, thereby reducing the area suitable for mosquito breeding.
 Visit this link to the Operation Services Mosquito Control Water Management web site.

-Larval Control: Involves treating breeding areas with larvicides to manage mosquito populations before they can mature into adults.
-Four products are used by the county:
+Larval Control: Involves locating and treating breeding areas with larvicides to manage mosquito populations before they can mature into adults.
+The three products currently used by the county they are:

 1. Natular –is a granule formulation with the active ingredient spinosid.
 It has been classified as a reduced risk larvicide by U.S. E.P.A.
 It is applied in granule formulation by spreading over mosquito habitats by 'hand' or using a back pack spreader.

 2. Agnique - an alcohol based oil that is applied by hand-spray units.
 This biodegradable film suffocates mosquito larvae and pupae.